Updating Results

 Career pathways

-Graduates of this program can follow diverse career paths in the private and public sectors; the following careers are open to graduates: Banker, financial analyst, stockbroker, securities manager, and capital markets manager.
+Graduates of this program can follow diverse career paths in the private and public sectors; the following careers are open to graduates: banker, financial analyst, stockbroker, securities manager, and capital markets manager.

 Course structure